Former Hillsborough educators cleared of child abuse, will return to district

 "The Tampa Police Department made arrests in the Hoskinson case based on probable cause and in the interest of protecting a victim," the department said in a statement.
 "As is standard in such cases, the investigation continued after the arrest.
 As a result of that thorough investigation new information came to light, which resulted in the actions announced by the State Attorneys Office today."

-The Hoskinsons, who both wiped tears from their eyes during a Monday afternoon press conference, will meet with district officials within the next few days to determine their future positions.
+The Hoskinsons, who were silent as they wiped tears from their eyes during a Monday afternoon press conference, will meet with district officials within the next few days to determine their future positions.

 "The district is sensitive to everything the Hoskinsons have gone through," Hillsborough schools said in a statement.
 "Their positions with the district have not been determined at this time."